 Art/Work has writers and actors on several TV series, as well as feature writers making movies for major studios.
 The company also represents comedians who tour nationally and internationally.
 Spencer has been a manager for 10 years.
 He loves to watch TV, and even sleeps sometimes.

-Kathie has given workshops in North America, Europe, Australia and Southeast Asia, and wrote a column on screenwriting which became her book, The Script-Selling Game.
+Kathie has given workshops in North America, Europe, Australia and Asia, and wrote a column on screenwriting which became her book, The Script-Selling Game.
 Some of her clients include RAI-TV Roma, National Film School of Denmark, Bournemouth University, ScreenTraining Ireland, South Carolina Writers, Singapore Media Academy, Romance Writers of America, ScriptFest, Roma Webfest, Writers Institute, Hawaii International Film Festival, and Melbourne Webfest.
 She was a guest of The Soviet Peace Committee for a 10-day media symposium in Moscow and was Keynote Speaker for Asian-Pacific Heritage Month at The Smithsonian.
 Kathie received the Mayor’s medal from the City of Marseille for her work in Cultural Arts and was honored as a Catalyst SuperStar for her work by the BronzeLens Film Festival.